 Sobriety is not a one size fits all kinda thing.
 The work of staying sober is unique to each person and seems to require real focused sifting and attention to the complex grid of what makes us unique as individuals.

-If you are preparing to go sober in 2021, whether for a short challenge or long term, I’d start by reading a book that does a good job of covering the science of addiction, how alcohol works on your brain, and also the basic misconceptions about the necessity of drinking to live life fully.
-Annie Grace’s This Naked Mind is a good choice, or you can read the first 5 chapters of William Porter’s book Alcohol Explained here on his website today and for free.
-That is a great place to start.
-There are more ideas here about working through those first few days alcohol-free Demystifying Sober – Survival Guide From My First 10 Days Alcohol-Free.
+If you are preparing to go sober, whether for a short challenge or long term, I’d start by reading a book that does a good job of covering the science of addiction, how alcohol works on your brain, and also the basic misconceptions about the necessity of drinking to live life fully.
+These four books are a great place to start.
+There are more ideas here about working through those first few days alcohol-free Demystifying Sober – Survival Guide From My First 10 Days -Free.

 But there is a lot more to stopping drinking and staying sober than you can find in one book or even from one source.
 Staying sober, beyond the initial understanding of how to deal with HALT and FAB, beyond knowing that you need to play the tape forward, is about figuring out you.
 That is why so many people call recovery discovery – or speak of staying sober as a journey, rather than a destination.